Skip to content ↓

 story about online safety by Ami Lockwood and Saba Lasheiei

-This book was written to teach children aged 3 and older how to speak out and get help if they see something they don't like.
-Ami Lockwood and Saba Lasheiei created it for Childnet.
+This book is for children aged 3 and older.
+It shows you how to get help if you see something you don't like.
+Ami Lockwood and Saba Lasheiei made it for Childnet.

-Please also read these Be Safe Online rules with them.
+Please read these rules with your child.
 Answer their questions and help them to understand:

 • I only go online with a grown up